6rayWa1cher/quizzer/forms-gen-angular/README.md

 One is home editor page, awailable at / route.
 It allows preview of all existing forms, shows responses for each one and allows creation of new forms

-Other route allows filling single form.
-It is awailable at /form/:id route.
+Page at /form/:id allows filling single form.
 Complete url for each form can be found in editor.

-Five distinct endpoints used to communicate with database, their description can be found in backend project on github